Supplemental Information for POS Providers

 Purchase Orders (POs) - 850

-• While it's not technically prohibited in the spec, we do not recommend including the same product on multiple line items because it's not always predictable how the vendors will react.
+- While it's not technically prohibited in the spec, we do not recommend including the same product on multiple line items because this may cause the purchase order to be caught in a supplier PO duplicate check and it's not always predictable how the suppliers will react.
 Some may cancel the line items, but it's possible that they would fulfill one, the other, both, or it could cause the entire PO to be rejected.
+MPS, for example, checks for uniqueness of PO/SAN/ISBN, accepts the first entry and cancels any subsequent ones even if quantities were different.

 What we see most commonly is that POS software systems don't use the IT8, only the CSH.
 In cases where both are used, they generally contain the same value.
 BUT: If there are differing values in the CSH and IT8 code, the IT8 code should override for that line item.